datumforge/datum/pkg/events/soiree/README.md

 	// Equip the soiree with the panic handler e := soiree.NewEventPool(soiree.WithPanicHandler(logPanicHandler))

-	// Your soiree is now more resilient to panics
+	// Your soiree is now more resilient to panics!
 }
 ```

-This handler ensures that panics are logged and managed without creating a service interruption for users.
+This handler ensures that panics are logged and managed without creating a service interruption.